-and departmental approval Corequisites: BIO 12, CHM 18 BIO 82 2 lect 4 lab 4 cr
+and departmental approval Corequisites: BIO 12, CHM 18

 Clinical Hematology and Coagulation

 Principles and practice of clinical laboratory techniques in hematology and coagulation: complete blood count, normal and abnormal smears, sedimentation rate and coagulation studies.
 Emphasis on both manual and automated techniques, principles and diagnostic implications.